drmikehenry/vimfiles/bundle/localvimrc/README.md

 - Justin M. Keyes for ideas to improve this plugin
 - Lars Winderling for whitelist/blacklist patch
 - Michon van Dooren for autocommands patch
+- Benoit de Chezell for fix with nested execution

 ## Changelog

+v3.1.0 : 2020-05-20

+  - add option to disable probing of Python versions
+  - prevent recursive sourcing of local vimrc files
+  - better handling of syntax errors in sourced local vimrc files

 v3.0.1 : 2018-08-21